 I believe in our country’s dispute resolution systems.
 My passion lies in mastering those systems, thinking critically about the avenues of relief they offer, and operating strategically within them to obtain optimal outcomes for my clients.
 Keeping in mind each client’s distinct business, goals, and risks, I engineer strategies that meet the complexities of every case.

 Patrick “Gus” Cochran is an associate at Ciresi Conlin, where his practice focuses on complex commercial and intellectual property litigation.
-Gus’s casework spans state and federal courts across the country in cases commonly including allegations of misappropriation of trade secrets and proprietary business information or technology, breach of contract, fraud, and other business torts.
-Additionally, Gus has lead counsel experience, managing all facets of litigation for businesses and individuals asserting claims of breach of contract, consumer fraud, violations of Minnesota’s Termination of Sales Representative Act, Minn.
-Stat. § 325E.37, and material nondisclosure in connection with real estate transactions.
+Gus’s casework spans state and federal courts across the country—for both plaintiffs and defendants—in cases commonly including claims of misappropriation of trade secrets and proprietary business information or technology, breach of contract, fraud, and other business torts.

 Previous Experience